-An initial environmental risk assessment has been completed for the Vinifera Project.
-The initial risk assessment identifies potential environmental risks, the likelihood of adverse impact occurring, and potential mitigation to reduce the risk.
+An environmental risk assessment has been conducted for the project.
+The assessment identifies potential environmental risks, the likelihood of adverse impact occurring, and potential mitigation to reduce the risk.
 This assessment will inform impact assessment and the adoption of appropriate mitigation and management measures for the project.

 The initial land use risks are identified in Table 6.1.
-In order to assign level of risk to these key land use issues it is recommended that further planning and modelling of inundation is required along with engagement with landowners to help accurately quantify the risk and determine appropriate measures to mitigate and manage.
+In order to assign level of risk to these key land use issues, it is recommended that further planning and modelling of inundation is required along with engagement with landowners to help accurately quantify the risk and determine appropriate measures to mitigate and manage.